vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Evaluation

+Figures~\ref{fig:tpcc_throughput}a) and b) show that \name\ outperforms the other two even with the conservative single-threaded mode for all VMS functions.
+Snapper inherits the overhead of Orleans' virtual actor model, including searching the distributed directory to locate an actor during method invocations, and the overhead of frequent communication between the fine-grained actors.
+Styx relies on an external event log system to communicate between components, incurring much higher overhead than \name's unified architecture.

+While the previous experiment demonstrated \name\ can achieve competitive performance by only using the single-threaded ({\bf ST}) execution mode, in the next experiment, we study the effect of the other execution modes.
+We add the following execution mode to the specific VMSes: (1) {\bf PI}: {\bf P}artitioned mode for {\bf I}nventory based on the warehouse ID, (2) {\bf PO}: {\bf P}arallel mode for {\bf O}rder, and (3) {\bf PW}: {\bf P}artitioned mode for {\bf W}arehouse based on the warehouse ID and district ID.
+All of them preserve the isolation of transactions.
+Figure~\ref{fig:tpcc_throughput}c) shows that the partitioned and parallel modes can effectively utilize the available CPU cores to increase the concurrency, thereby achieving much higher throughput than the ST mode.

-To understand the effect of scale factor and durability in TPC-C, we run vMODB with and without logging and checkpointing enabled.
-Figure~\ref{fig:scalability_tpcc} shows the throughput of TPC-C as the number of warehouses increases.
-Durability imposes, on average, 30\% performance overhead but drastically reduces as the number of warehouses increases (e.g., 19 and 12\% in 16 and 32 warehouses, respectively).
-The additional vCPUs, memory, and the I/O speed-ups offered by the larger c5n instances facilitate faster durable writes, showing that vMODB effectively adjusts to increased computational resources.
-In any case, vMODB shows good scalability.
-For comparison, we run TPC-C on Snapper~\cite{snapper}, a state-of-the-art transaction library on top of Orleans.
-We observe Snapper significantly underperforms vMODB as it can achieve only up to 5K tx/s with the same computational resources available, reason why we omit it in Fig. 12.
+To understand the effect of scale factor and durability in TPC-C, we run \name\ with and without logging and checkpointing enabled.
+Figure~\ref{fig:scalability_tpcc} shows that the throughput of TPC-C increases with more warehouses due to the increasing concurrency.
+Durability imposes, on average, 17\% performance overhead, which reduces with more warehouses (13\% in 16 and 32 warehouses).

-Figure~\ref{fig:scale_factor_effect} shows the latencies for each scale factor.
-In vMODB, latencies within 8 to 32 warehouses decrease because the batches would be filled up and processed quicker due to the higher number of client threads.
-This effect is less observable in vMODB with logging and checkpointing due to the intensive I/O incurred by the durable write procedures.